 Fats play an important role in flavor formation because they create an emulsion that can store and transport aromas.
 They also improve the texture of the beverage.

-CGAs (Chlorogenic Acids) are relatively abundant in the beverage and are responsible for antioxidants, are anti-inflammatory, anticarcinogenic, and antimutagenic.
+CGA (chlorogenic acids) are relatively abundant in the beverage and are responsible for antioxidants, are anti-inflammatory, anticarcinogenic, and antimutagen.

 A maximum of 30% of bitterness comes from caffeine and trigonelline.

-Sugar, organic acids, and caffeine are extracted super efficiently in the first few seconds, to more than 90%.
+Sugars, organic acids, caffeine are extracted super efficiently in the first seconds, and more than 90%.

-For filter coffee – in the first 2 minutes, approx. 65-75% of the available flavor potential is dissolved.
+In filter coffee – in the first 2 minutes, approximately 65-75% of the available flavor potential dissolves.

 At higher temperatures, the kinetic energy of water molecules is higher.
-Increased mobility enhances the ability to dissolve components from the coffee bed.
+More mobility increases the possibility of dissolving components from the coffee bed.

 During brewing, coffee beans grow by 20-23% after being wet for 10-15 minutes.

-- We have noted more on the topic of extraction and strength here.
+- We have noted more on the topic extraction and strength here.

-- A basic prerequisite for extraction is the grinding of the coffee.
-This article covers it more thoroughly than any other on the web.
+- A basic requirement for extraction is the grinding of the coffee.
+This article covers it in more detail than any other on the net.

 #mc_embed_signup{background:#fff; clear:left; font:14px Helvetica,Arial,sans-serif; } /* Add your own Mailchimp form style overrides in your site stylesheet or in this style block.
 We recommend moving this block and the preceding CSS link to the HEAD of your HTML file. */